DavidBoja/pose-independent-anthropometry/Readme.md

 #### 🧍🏽 CAESAR A-pose with noisy landmarks (Tables 1 & 2 right part)
 <!-- /data/wear3d_preprocessed/NoisyCaesarAPOSE_5mm -->
 To create the dataset, first complete the steps from [CAESAR preprocessing](#caesar-dataset-preprocessing).
-Since the noise is added randomly, we provide the dataset we used in our paper.
-More concretely we provide the vector displacements in `data/processed_datasets/dataset_test_unposed_noisy_displacements`.
-To obtain the noisy landamrks you need to add the displacements to the original landmarks provided in the CAESAR dataset as:
+Since the noise is added randomly, we provide the vector displacements from the original landmarks in `data/processed_datasets/dataset_test_unposed_noisy_displacements`.
+To obtain the noisy landmarks you need to add the displacements to the original landmarks provided in the CAESAR dataset as:
  ```python
  ceasar_noisy_landmarks = caesar_landmarks + displacement_vector
  ```

-If you want to create your own noisy dataset, you can run:
+If you, however, want to create your own noisy dataset, you can run:
 ```bash
 cd scripts